ericblue/airtable-gpt-competitor-analysis/README.md

 React App

-The simple UI under the /app endpoint will allow you to Analyze a company URL, Import the data.
-And additionall Export all Airtable data in JSON format.
+The simple UI under the /app endpoint will allow you to:
+- Analyze a company URL and import the data
+- Perform bulk imports on a given list of URLs.
+Dryruns are enabled by default to review the data before importing.
+- Export all Airtable data in JSON format.

 ![react-app](images/react-app.png)